 About the Professional Field Guide course

-The yearlong course is designed to turn out the very highest calibre guides possible, who can immediately go to work in the field.
-Students get to understand why certain insects, mammals and birds behave in certain ways at certain times.
-They learn this because they live amongst the wildlife for the duration of the course.
+The yearlong course is designed to produce the highest-calibre guides possible, who can immediately go to work in the field.
+Students learn why certain insects, mammals, and birds behave in certain ways at certain times by living amongst the wildlife for the duration of the course.

 This course is consisting of two parts; which comprises of approximately 4 – 5 months of theoretical and practical training with our highly qualified instructors, in which students complete various separate certified courses.
 Following this is the lodge placement period of between 5-6 months, which will make up the second half of the course.
 We place students at a lodge where they will work with experienced guides and lodge managers, where they have agreed to mentor our students and develop their newly acquired skills.
 At the end of the course, students are not only qualified but would also have also gained substantial working and practical experience in the industry.